rphlo/karttapullautin/README.md

 ## Usage

-Due to issue with the toolchain we cannot provide a binary ready for use.
-You must compile the code on your machine.
+Download the latest binary for your platform from https://github.com/rphlo/rusty-pullauta/releases/latest and extract the rusty-pullauta binary where you want to use it.

+### compiling code from source

+If your platform is not listed you must compile the binary

-If you don't have it, download the rust toolchain.
-Visit https://rustup.rs
+You'll need to install the rust toolchain.
+See https://rustup.rs

 Then download the latest code for rusty-pullauta at https://github.com/rphlo/rusty-pullauta/releases/latest and compile it.

 `cargo build --release`

 The binary will be accessible in the `target/release/` directory.
 You can proceed and copy it to your desired directory.